 A risk is often synonymous with commodities.
 Most people who are not involved in the commodity business believe that the prices of commodities are wild bucking broncos, and they are often correct.
 Only a small portion of the population understands commodities and is willing to participate in the speculative arena.

 However, volatility and risk create opportunities for profits.
-In losses laden with risk, the potential for losses are great, but so are the possibilities for profit.
 The masses often misunderstand the risks inherent in the commodities markets.

 A Risky Proposition